 Thornberry defends Labour attack ad on Sunak after criticism from the left

-Shadow attorney general Emily Thornberry said the critics of the social media post are ‘wrong’.
+Shadow attorney general says critics of the social media post are ‘wrong’

 Labour frontbencher Emily Thornberry has defended a party attack advert claiming Rishi Sunak does not think child sex abusers should go to prison.